Call Our Startup Hotline: 1-866-839-8777

 Of course, there are disadvantages to working at home as well.
 Here are a few common ones:

-If you are a homepreneur or have decided to make a go at a home-based business in 2010, be sure you are ready for the lifestyle and have the skills necessary to make it a success.
+If you are a homepreneur or have decided to make a go at a home based business this year, be sure you are ready for the lifestyle and have the skills necessary to make it a success.